Unique hat-trick caps off Black Caps victory over Ireland

 Bracewell took Ireland's last three wickets in consecutive deliveries in his first ever over in the format as the hosts were bowled out for 91 in their chase of 179 for four.

-Bracewell ended with 3-5 off five balls to join Jacob Oram and Tim Southee as the only other Black Caps to achieve hat-tricks in a Twenty20 international.
+Bracewell ended with 3-5 off five balls to join Jacob Oram (2009 v Sri Lanka) and Tim Southee (2010 v Pakistan) as the only other Black Caps to achieve hat-tricks in a Twenty20 international.
+Anna Peterson (2017 v Australia) is the only White Fern to pull off the feat.

-Mark Adair and Barry McCarthy were the first two victims of the hat-trick, both playing simple catches to Glenn Phillips at deep midwicket, while an Ish Sodhi catch of Craig Young at backward point completed the sequence and the match.
+Mark Adair and Barry McCarthy were the first two victims of the hat-trick in very similar circumstances, both slogging for the midwicket boundary, falling a few metres short and into the safe hands of Glenn Phillips, while an Ish Sodhi catch of Craig Young at backward point completed the sequence - and the match in the 14th over.

 Bracewell has made his mark on the Ireland tour after a superb maiden century rescued New Zealand in the opening ODI to record a famous one-wicket victory along with 42 not out in the second match which ensured a three-wicket win.